MarkEdmondson1234/shinyga/README.md

 **Get in touch if you have any dashboards made with this package to get a link from here**

+# !Deprecated!

+I would now recommend that for Shiny apps using Google Analytics to use [`googleAnalyticsR`](https://github.com/MarkEdmondson1234/googleAnalyticsR_public) as it has more features and is compatible with other Google APIs written with [`googleAuthR`](https://github.com/MarkEdmondson1234/googleAuthR).

+No new features will be added to `shinyga()`

 ## Change history

 ### Dev version